ShalomObongo/Shalom_portfolio/README.md

 - 🔍 **Meta Tag Debugging**: Press `Shift + M` in development mode to view all meta tags, helping you optimize for social media sharing
 - 🎯 **SEO Tools**: Built-in tools for managing meta descriptions, Open Graph tags, and Twitter Cards
 - 📱 **Social Preview**: Debug panel shows how your content will appear when shared on social media
+- ☕ **Buy Me Coffee**: Integrated payment system for receiving support from visitors with secure payment processing

 ## 🛠️ Tech Stack